jamu0075/Big-Data---Betting-Project/README.md

 * Jacob Munoz

 ## Local Development
+**_Make sure you create a branch to develop and DO NOT push to master.
+This will allow you to freely play around with the database without breaking code permanently_**
 1. cd into **eb-btb-flask**
 2. Activate the virtual environment to prevent version conflicts
 ```